Ferndale Unified School District: Ferndale High School

 Ferndale High School is composed of several buildings.
 The main building was built in 1952 to provide offices, the school library and 11 classrooms.
 Other buildings include the 1975 gymnasium, and a building containing the woodshop and mechanics shop.
-All fourteen teachers are fully credentialed.
+All teachers are fully credentialed.
+The students at Ferndale High School are called "Wildcats", and their school colors are red and white.